Melbourne tram route 30: Route

 Route 30 runs from the St Vincent's Plaza, East Melbourne west on Victoria Parade then via La Trobe Street to Central Pier.

 Operation

-Route 30 is operated out of Southbank depot with A and E class trams.
+Route 30 is operated out of Southbank depot with E class trams.
 In September 2003 operation of the route was transferred from Kew depot to Southbank.
 It was operated by W class trams until 23 December 2014.
 Until January 2019, Route 30 was the only tram route on the network that neither operated at night nor on weekends.
+The A class tram very occasionally runs on the route 30.